Milk and other dairy foods are essential for bone health at all stages of life

 - Sunlight: Being outside in sunlight about 15 minutes a few times a week helps the body to make vitamin D.

-- Fortified milk: Most milk today is fortified with vitamin D. According to the National Dairy Council, one cup of milk provides nearly a third of the daily requirement of vitamin D.
+- Fortified milk: Most milk today is fortified with vitamin D. One cup of milk provides a quarter or more of the daily requirement of vitamin D.

 Recommended Calcium and Vitamin D Intakes